 - Water bottle & filter

-Upon arrival in Térraba, your guide will be waiting for you in the center of the city at around 2pm for a brief overview of the history and current affairs of the indigenous territory.
+Upon arrival in Térraba, your guide will be waiting for you at approximately 2 pm in the center of town, where you will receive a brief overview of the history and current affairs of the Indigenous Territory, then continue to the lodge.
+After dinner, you can share with the community and learn a little about their cultural background.
+Overnight at El Descanso.

-After breakfast, the guide will escort you with your own transport to the indigenous town of Boruca, about 20 minutes away, where you will learn how to make your own mask and how to carry out the weaving process.
-Lunch in the Boruca community.
-Then they return to rest and have dinner.
-Accommodation in El Descanso.
+After breakfast, with your own transportation, the guide will accompany you to the indigenous village of Boruca, approximately 20 minutes away, where you will learn how to make your own mask and about the weaving process.
+Then you will return to rest and have dinner.

-After breakfast you will receive a presentation of the roasting and grinding process of cocoa.
-Followed by a visit to the petroglyph, where you can carefully observe the symbolic drawings that were carved years ago and their meaning in their culture.
+After breakfast, you will receive a presentation on roasting and grinding cocoa.
+Then you will visit the petroglyphs, where you can carefully observe the symbolic drawings carved years ago and their meaning in their culture.
 Your experience ends after lunch.